jlangch/venice/doc/readme/pdf.md

  - org.xhtmlrenderer:flying-saucer-pdf-openpdf:9.1.18
  - com.github.librepdf:openpdf:1.2.18

-Flying Saucer is a pure-Java library for rendering arbitrary well-formed XML (or XHTML) using CSS 2.1 for layout and formatting, output to Swing panels, PDF, and images.
+Flying Saucer is a pure-Java library for rendering XHTML using CSS 2.1 for layout and formatting, output to PDF.

 Flying Saucer Documentation is available in the user guide, linked from their website at [Flying Saucer](https://code.google.com/archive/p/flying-saucer/)